Camilapinz18/proyecto_marketmix/README.md

   },
 ```

-When the SAVE button is clicked, it sends to the save function a paraeter with username that is being modified.
-The save function recevies the parameter and runs the corresponding code to that user in roder to save the infromation.
+When the SAVE button is clicked, it sends to the save function a parameter with the username that is being modified.
+The save function recevies the parameter and runs the corresponding code of that user in order to save the infromation.
 The information is saved in usersData array, and also in the localStorage:
 ```
 save (user) {